-Claudia R. Fieo is a printmaker, graphic designer and Professor of Art in the Department of Art and Art History at Wheaton College in Norton, Massachusetts where she has taught design, drawing, and printmaking, courses since 1992.
-Though her training was in traditional printmaking techniques, she has been committed to working with less toxic processes for several years, both in the classroom and in her own studio.
-Her prints and drawings have been exhibited nationally, and internationally in more than sixty exhibitions.
-Among the public collections that have acquired her work are the Boston Public Library, Newport Art Museum, and Slater Memorial Museum, among others.
-Her prints are also in numerous private collections.
+Claudia R. Fieo is a Professor of Art in the department of Visual Art and History of Art and holds the Hannah Goldberg Chair for Teaching Innovation at Wheaton College in Norton, Massachusetts, where she has taught graphic design, drawing, and printmaking courses since 1992.
+As a printmaker, she trained in traditional techniques, though she has been committed to working with less toxic processes for several years, in the classroom and her own studio.
+Her prints and drawings have been exhibited nationally and internationally, and are held in private collections, as well as permanent and public collections, such as the Boston Public Library, The Newport Art Museum the Slater Memorial Museum and The University City Art Museum of the Guangzhou Fine Arts Academy .

-Fieo grew up outside of Philadelphia, in Wynnewood, Pennsylvania.
+A native of Wynnewood, Pennsylvania, Fieo moved to Florence, Italy for her graduate studies at Rosary College Graduate School of Art at Villa Schifanoia and Il Bisonte International School for Advanced Printmaking, earning Master of Arts and Master of Fine Arts degrees in Printmaking.
 She holds a Bachelor of Fine Arts in Graphic Design from Carnegie Mellon University.
-For her graduate studies, she moved to Florence, Italy where she attended Rosary College Graduate School of Art at Villa Schifanoia and Il Bisonte International School for Advanced Printmaking, earning a Master of Arts and Master of Fine Arts in Printmaking.
 The artist currently resides in Mansfield, Massachusetts.

 Cosmos Disrupted, Collagraph Monoprint, 47.25" x 20", 2017